ivancheroleg/cggd-ivan-chernakov-sum/README.md

 - **Cube.obj** renders correctly.
 - **Z_test.obj** renders correctly.
 - Fixed problem with Reaching the resource.
 - Tried to use some 3D models, but every time it didn't work.
 Maybe the files were too big or some other problems with transporting files.
-Every model was Free to Use Licensed*
+Every model was Free to Use Licensed*.
 - I have left "debug" sout's, do not think it is necessary to delete them as amount of vertices is an always required info.
 Added debug from last time.

 ## Pre-requirements